EdwinWenink/archive_fever/content/micro/2019-09-05-Vriend-en-vijand-Arnon-Grunberg.md

 event: true
 ---

+"Is politics possible without an image of the enemy?"

 Interesting lecture about the legacy and relevance of Carl Schmitt by well known Dutch writer Arnon Grunberg.
 The lecture was a continuation of his essay ["Vriend en vijand"](https://webwinkel.uitgeverijprometheus.nl/book/arnon-grunberg).